kestra-io/docs/content/blogs/2024-10-DD-workflow-tools-comparison.md

 So, by offering an integrated platform, Kestra reduces the barriers between different stages of the workflow lifecycle.

 ### Language-Agnostic and Code-Free Workflow Definitions
-While Airflow and Prefect heavily rely on Python code to define workflows, Kestra offers a language-agnostic, code-free approach using YAML.
+While Airflow and Prefect heavily rely on Python code to define workflows, Kestra offers a language-agnostic approach using YAML.
 This allows teams without programming expertise to create and manage workflows through declarative configurations, enhancing collaboration between technical and non-technical stakeholders.

 This approach simplifies maintenance and reduce the likelihood of errors, as workflows are defined through straightforward YAML configurations that are easier to read and write.